CASR-HKU/ESDA/optimization/README.md

 # Hardware Design Optimization

 ## Hardware config searching
-With an int8 model, you can search for hardware configuration based on your model architecture, dataset, FPGA board resource (default ZCU102).
+With an int8 model as well as the model configuration, you can search for hardware configuration based on your model architecture, dataset, FPGA board resource (default ZCU102).

 ```bash